Novae28/hackerrank/README.md

 # hackerrank
-M solution to the HackerRank challenges.
+My solutions to the HackerRank challenges.
+Made for the purpose of referencing these in future.